South Paris, Maine

 South Paris is a census-designated place (CDP) located within the town of Paris in Oxford County, Maine, United States.
-South Paris is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.The population was 2,237 at the 2000 census.
+As of the 2020 census, South Paris had a population of 2,183.
+South Paris is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 While the CDP refers only to the densely settled area in the southern part of the town of Paris, the entire town, outside of Paris Hill, is located within the South Paris ZIP code, resulting in many residents referring to the entire town as South Paris.

 History

+On November 4, 1773, when the Proprietors were lotting out the township, they held a meeting at Coolidge Tavern in Watertown, Massachusetts and they voted that there be reserved for the use of the proprietors their heirs and assigns forever two rods in width on the eastward side of every range line through the length of the township for the conveniency of ways if it shall be needed, establishing rangeways to prevent landlocking and segregation in the township of Paris and West Paris.

 During the 19th-century, the Little Androscoggin River provided water power to operate mills in South Paris, and the village grew up around them.

 The opening of the Atlantic and St. Lawrence Railroad on June 8, 1850, further spurred development of the small mill town.

 In the 1890s, the Oxford County Courthouse moved from Paris Hill to be near the Grand Trunk Railway station.
 Much of the manufacturing and industry faded with the Great Depression, but South Paris remains the commercial section of Paris, and retains much of its Victorian era architecture.
 Oxford Hills Comprehensive High School, the regional high school, was founded in South Paris in 1961.
 Actress Reta Shaw was born in South Paris in 1912.

 Geography

-South Paris is located at (44.221609, -70.514603).

 According to the United States Census Bureau, the CDP has a total area of 4.0 square miles (10.2 km^{2}), of which 3.9 square miles (10.0 km^{2}) is land and 0.1 square mile (0.2 km^{2}) (2.03%) is water.
 South Paris is drained by the Little Androscoggin River.

 The town is crossed by Maine State Route 26, 117, 118 and 119.

 The town has a small park, Moore Park, with a new, fenced in playground for children to play in.
 Moore Park no longer has a water fountain, but there is a monument in the center with a gazebo to one side for public events.